MatthewUdal/Software-Frameworks-Assignment-2024/README.md

 **Server/Frontend Structure**

 - **Server Code:** The server code was located in the root directory (same level as the src).
-This server folder contained the main server.js file, alongside all the backend routes, models, services and data.json files.
+This server folder contained the main server.js file, alongside all the backend routes, models, and services.
+In addition this also contains the db.js file for connecting the the database, alongside the socket and peer js files for handling messages and calls respectively.
+Under the server route was also folders that contained the uploads of profile pictures and chat image uploads.
-- **Frontend Code:** The angular frontend had fell under the src>app directory, where all the components, services and interfaces were located and utilised.
+- **Frontend Code:** The angular frontend falls under the src>app directory, where all the components, services and interfaces were located and utilised.
 Further any images or icons were located under the assets folder.

 **Data Structures**